bright/new-www/content/blog/5-things-recruiters-can-learn-from-marketers.md

 https://www.youtube.com/watch?v=cqRoGpSGFwk

 What I find especially exciting in marketing field is learning by experiments.
-I am not saying you should all the time reinvent the wheel, but to some extend it is advisable.
-Perform some tests to gain new insights or data.
+I am not saying you should all the time reinvent the wheel, but to some extend it is advisable. **Perform some tests to gain new insights or data.
 You can alter the copy or graphics in your recruitment posts, try out new job boards or look for new channels to reach your target group.
-Learn, experiment and achieve better and better results.
+Learn, experiment and achieve better and better results.**

 ## 2. Analytical thinking

 And it all brings us here.
 Experimenting and learning without analysing the effects would be pointless.

 In marketing I have always worked with data.
 I am comfortable with metrics and I usually know how to interpret them.
 Imho in recruitment area it should be the same.
 As a recruiter your goal is to meet the organisation’s goals.
-You have to look beyond isolated application and identify which metrics may help you reach the expected results in a given time.
-Knowing how to use some analytical tools is just step one though.
+Y**ou have to look beyond isolated application and identify which metrics may help you reach the expected results in a given time.** Knowing how to use some analytical tools is just step one though.
 In fact, this tool tool can be sometimes your Excel or Google sheets table.
 Do not forget that there is much more than the tools.
 There are multiple factors that may affect how effective your recruitment process is.
 It is crucial to know how each and every variable influences your performance and ho to use these dat to make the best hiring decisions.

 <div className="image">![recruitment metrics](/images/recruiting-metrics-updated.webp "")</div>

 ###### Source: https://www.aihr.com/blog/recruiting-metrics

 Sometimes this variable can be the type of role you are recruiting for, vacancy you have to fill, and the number of specialists available on the market that may differ depending on the position.
 Another time your variable may be the seasonality that can affect your planning.
 There are some months which are considered to be the best ones for hiring new employees.
 Check on your own which period of the year works best for you and your organisation.
 You should also keep in mind industry fluctuations and economic situation.
 Analysing all these data can help you optimise your recruitment actions and understand the market trends.
-Look for patterns and road blocks that may help you run the recruitment process in the long term.
+**Look for patterns and road blocks that may help you run the recruitment process in the long term.
 Do not only analyse the data considering your own processes but also pay attention to the industry itself and your competitors.
-You should be able to see whether they affect the position of you offer in the market.
+You should be able to see whether they affect the position of you offer in the market.**

 ## 3. Creativity and innovation